 How to Store Lemon Curd to Make It Lasts Longer?

 What is Lemon Curd?

-There is no need to worry about lemon curd going to waste, no matter how and why you leave it out.
+There is no need to worry about lemon curd going to waste, no matter how or why you leave it out.
 As shown below, lemon curd can be stored in three different ways to make it last longer.

+How to Store Lemon Curd to Make It Lasts Longer?